org-metaeffekt/metaeffekt-bom-essentials/README.md

 *Background:
 The term MBOM is defined in early ANSI/ISA-95 (IEC 62264-1 Models and Terminology).
-Other refer to a Hardware Bill of Materials as HBOM.*
+Often also the term Hardware Bill of Materials (HBOM) is used.*

 ## SBOM Essentials